Decision Model and Notation

+The primary goal of DMN is to offer a common notation that all business users can easily understand.
+This includes business analysts who develop decision requirements and models, technical developers who automate decisions, and businesspeople who manage and monitor those decisions.
+DMN serves as a standardized link between business decision design and implementation.

 The DMN standard can be effectively used standalone but it is also complementary to the BPMN and CMMN standards.
 BPMN defines a special kind of activity, the Business Rule Task, which "provides a mechanism for the process to provide input to a business rule engine and to get the output of calculations that the business rule engine might provide" that can be used to show where in a BPMN process a decision defined using DMN should be used.

 DMN has been made a standard for Business Analysis according to BABOK v3.